iteratec/microzoo/README.md

 microzoo consists of a library of

-- a standard microservice implemented with different languages and frameworks (currently spring boot)
+- a standard microservice implemented with different languages and frameworks (currently Spring Boot)
-- persistence components (currently MySql, Postgres and MariaDB)
+- persistence components (currently MySql, Postgres, MariaDB and MongoDB)
 - microservice infrastructure components (not yet included)

 All components can be configured to allow the modelling of real-world scenarios to a certain degree.